spectrocloud/librarium/docs/docs-content/troubleshooting/cluster-deployment.md

 5. In the pack's YAML file, add a subfield in the `pack` section called `namespaceLabels` if it does not already exist.

 6. In the `namespaceLabels` section, add a line with the name of your namespace as the key and add `pod-security.kubernetes.io/enforce=privileged,pod-security.kubernetes.io/enforce-version=v<k8s_version>` as its value.
-Replace `<k8s_version>` with the version of Kubernetes that runs on your cluster.
+Replace `<k8s_version>` with the version of Kubernetes on your cluster.
 7. If a key matching your namespace already exists here, add the labels to the value corresponding to that key.

 :::caution